Frequently asked questions

 What is Old Mutual's governance process for Responsible Business?

 As part of the managed separation process the structure of Board and Executive committees was reviewed and where possible simplified.
-At plc level the oversight for responsible business is owned by the Head of Responsible Business (Helen Wilson) who reports into the Chief of Staff.

 The Communication, Brand and Stakeholder Forum which is tasked by the Board and Executive to managed reputation whilst we undertake the managed separation has oversight for all responsible business matters.
 The Executive Committee and Board receive regular updates on both the plc responsible business matters and how the businesses are progressing on embedding the principles of the Positive Futures Plan into their strategies.